arshaan-abh/sidus-ai-core/README.md

 Undoubtedly, we will make every effort to keep this list up to date.
 However, the process of knowledge formation and systematization is dynamic, which leads to a high speed and frequency of updates to the list.

+## Gmail plugin notes

+- Use a Gmail App Password (not your primary password).
+Enable 2FA in Google, create an app password for "Mail", and set it in `GMAIL_APP_PASSWORD`.
+- Default connection uses SSL on port 465.
+Set `use_tls=True` (or env `GMAIL_USE_TLS=true` in the sample) to use STARTTLS on port 587 instead.
+- Sender defaults to the Gmail username; override with `sender` in `GmailAgent`/`GmailPlugin` if you need a different From header.

 ## License

     Copyright 2025 SidusAI